 Writing Video Thumbnail Headlines

-What’s great about video thumbnails is that there’s nothing wrong with being obvious.
+You don’t have to use the full title of your video in your thumbnail image.
 Use text to make your thumbnail more informative, while still leaving some room for mystery.

 Ted-Ed does a great job at overlaying bite-sized text headlines onto their thumbnail images.

-Design-wise, all four text overlays share similar features:
+Design-wise, all of these text overlays share similar features:

-- Titles do not take up more than 50 percent of the thumbnail image
+- Titles covering 50 percent or less of the image

 Video Thumbnails And SEO